Best Joe Rogan Podcasts Updated Regularly

 #2308 Jordan Peterson

-Jordan Peterson and Joe Rogan discuss how psychopathic and narcissistic personalities use manipulation and false victimhood to gain power.
-Peterson emphasizes responsibility, sacrificial leadership, and moral frameworks, often referencing biblical archetypes.
-They critique mainstream narratives around climate change and the pandemic, arguing that fear and control undermine genuine problem-solving.
-Peterson also introduces the Peterson Academy as a low-cost, values-based alternative to traditional universities.
+Jordan Peterson and Joe discuss how psychopathic and narcissistic personalities use manipulation and false victimhood to gain power, responsibility and sacrificial leadership, critiques of mainstream climate change and pandemic narratives, and the Peterson Academy as a values-based alternative to traditional universities.

 #2304 Gary Brecka

-Joe Rogan and biohacker Gary Brecka dive deep into the root causes of chronic diseases, blaming highly processed seed oils, poor nutrition, and harmful food subsidies for driving inflammation and conditions like type 2 diabetes.
-They highlight biohacking strategies such as hydrogen gas therapy, cold exposure, red/infrared light, and targeted supplementation to combat these issues and support longevity.
+Joe Rogan and biohacker Gary Brecka dive deep into the root causes of chronic diseases, blaming highly processed seed oils, poor nutrition, and harmful food subsidies for driving inflammation.
+They highlight biohacking strategies such as hydrogen gas therapy, cold exposure, red/infrared light, and targeted supplementation to support longevity.

 #2294 Dr. Suzanne Humphries

-Dr. Suzanne Humphries questions mainstream vaccine narratives, especially around polio and smallpox, arguing that improved sanitation and nutrition played a larger role in disease decline.
-She raises concerns about historical vaccine production, contamination, and adverse effects that she believes were downplayed.
-The conversation also touches on natural immunity, breastfeeding, and nutritional remedies as overlooked alternatives.
+Dr. Suzanne Humphries questions mainstream vaccine narratives around polio and smallpox, arguing improved sanitation and nutrition played a larger role in disease decline.
+She raises concerns about historical vaccine production and adverse effects she believes were downplayed, and discusses natural immunity and nutritional remedies as overlooked alternatives.

 #2291 Bert Kreischer

-Joe Rogan and Bert Kreischer discuss comedy, podcasting, fitness, hunting, and Kreischer’s career evolution.
-They also explore cultural insights from travel, resilience in war-torn regions, and the impact of performance-enhancing drugs.
-The episode highlights open dialogue, personal growth, and the changing entertainment landscape.
+Joe and Bert discuss comedy, podcasting, fitness, hunting, and Kreischer’s career evolution.
+They also explore cultural insights from travel, resilience in war-torn regions, and the impact of performance-enhancing drugs on sports.
+A fun, wide-ranging hang between two old friends.

 #2287 Josh Dubin & J.D.
 Tomlinson

-Joe Rogan speaks with Josh Dubin and J.D.
-Tomlinson about the wrongful convictions of the Ohio Four—four men sentenced based on false testimony.
+Joe speaks with Josh Dubin and J.D.
+Tomlinson about the wrongful convictions of the Ohio Four — four men sentenced based on false testimony.
 Tomlinson, a former prosecutor, uncovered major flaws in the case, but efforts to overturn the convictions faced resistance.
-The episode highlights systemic failures in the justice system and advocates for reform to prevent such injustices.
+The episode highlights systemic failures in the justice system and advocates for reform.

 #2282 Bill Murray